Home Page

 The title screen for the HD remaster of Final Fantasy X

 This resource section encompasses a comprehensive game walkthrough, complete with screenshots and detailed guides for each of the Cloister of Trials.
-Check out the walkthrough section and the side quests section for more information.
+Check out the Walkthrough section and the Side Quests section for more information.

 Review

-Final Fantasy X is definitely one of the greatest games in the Final Fantasy franchise.
-The series made the jump from the PlayStation console to the PlayStation 2 and the developers did a great job of taking everything that made some of the previous Final Fantasy titles great while ditching some of the annoying features that made them terrible.
+Final Fantasy X is one of the greatest games in the Final Fantasy franchise.
+The series made the jump from the PlayStation console to the PlayStation 2, and the developers did a great job of taking everything that made some of the previous Final Fantasy titles great while ditching some of the annoying features that made them terrible.

 The title screen for the HD remaster of Final Fantasy X